ojitoslanda/testing/comandos/SQL.md

 grant all privileges on nametable.* to 'nameuser' with grant option flush privileges

-//DANDO PRIVILEGIOS Y CREANDO AL MISMO TIEMPO EL USUARIO grant all privileges on *.* to gabriel@localhost identified by 'admin' with grant option flush privileges
+#DANDO PRIVILEGIOS Y CREANDO AL MISMO TIEMPO EL USUARIO
+grant all privileges on *.* to gabriel@localhost identified by 'admin' with grant option flush privileges